Thinkful-Ed/java-spring-001-drills/6.1_game_character/README.md

-# Game Character Entities - Create a data layer
+# Drill 6.1 Game Character Entities - Create a data layer

 Revisit the Game Character exercise from drill 4.5.
  - Create a new Spring Boot project and add the classes that were created in drill 4.5 to the project.